What is the Reasonable Person Standard in Personal Injury Law?

 The reasonable person test evolved even further in America in the 20th century, when it was included in the law of negligence.

-Or rather tort actions because it was a device utilized by the courts to attempt to apply one standard of measurement to determine whether there was negligence or not.
+It was a device utilized by the courts in an attempt to determine whether there was negligence or not.

-The test of reasonable person has evolved and is now an anchor doctrine of contemporary tort law and a standard general instrument to determine fault and liability in most fields of the law.
+The test of the reasonable person standard has evolved and is now a crucial doctrine in contemporary tort law and a standard general instrument to determine fault and liability.

-The reasonable person test is used in all areas of law.
-Though most frequently in cases of negligence.
-Where it is used to decide if the defendant’s behavior was reasonable.
+The reasonable standard person law is used in all areas of law.
+Though most frequently in cases of negligence, where it is used to decide if the defendant’s behavior was reasonable.

 Judges and juries typically use this test to decide if a person’s behavior was reasonable and if they would be held legally liable for harm caused.